pietrodimaggio/katacoda-scenarios/quicktest/step1.md

 `docker container stop my-running-app`{{execute}}
 `docker container start my-running-app`{{execute}}

-10-Remove your container, after that you container is gone `docker container rm --force my-running-app`{{execute}}
+10-Remove your container, after that your container is gone `docker container rm --force my-running-app`{{execute}}

-11-Your image is still there, docker images are like template for creating containers `docker image ls my-apache2`{{execute}}
+11-Your image is still there, docker images are like templates for creating containers `docker image ls my-apache2`{{execute}}